kangli914/pycharm/README.md

  1. List is a collection which is ordered and changeable.
 Allows duplicate members. []
  2. Tuple is a collection which is ordered and unchangeable.
 Allows duplicate members. ()

+ note:
+ Tuple is generally used when you want to pass a dataset which you don't want to other subfunction to modify or you are not sure if sub-function will/will not modify so you want to enfore the rule of no change to the dataset

  3. Set is a collection which is unordered and unindexed.
 No duplicate members. \{}
  4. Dictionary is a collection which is unordered, changeable and indexed.
 No duplicate members.